-Working directly in more than 2,300 schools in 25 states and the District of Columbia, Communities In Schools is the nations' leading dropout prevention organization proven to keep students in school and on the path to graduation.
-Communities In Schools operates as a national federation of independent 501(c)(3) organizations, consisting of a national office, state and managing offices, and over 160 local affiliates.
-These organizations collaborate to surround students with a community of support, empowering them to stay in school and achieve in life.
-In schools, site coordinators and other local affiliate-level staff are deployed to serve and connect at-risk students and families with resources via a unique model of Integrated Student Supports (ISS).
+Communities In Schools (CIS) is a national network of independent 501(c)(3) organizations working to keep students in school and on the path to graduation.
+Serving over 1.5 million students in over 2,300 schools in 25 states and the District of Columbia, CIS collaborates to surround students with a community of support, empowering them to stay in school and achieve in life.
+In schools, site coordinators and other local affiliate-level staff are deployed to serve and connect at-risk students and families with resources via an evidence-based model of Integrated Student Supports (see below).

 Integrated Student Supports are defined by Child Trends as "a school-based approach to promoting students' academic success by coordinating a seamless system of wraparound supports for the child, the family, and schools, to target students' academic and non-academic barriers to learning" (Moore K. A., 2014).
-Each year, Communities In Schools site coordinators conduct a comprehensive assessment in order to identify and prioritize risk factors, such as chronic absenteeism, teen pregnancy, trauma and violence, and poverty.
-Based on the results of the needs assessment and as shown in the figure below, Communities In Schools focuses on 10 categories of support to best serve disadvantaged students across the United States.
+Each year, CIS site coordinators conduct a comprehensive assessment in order to identify and prioritize risk factors, such as chronic absenteeism, teen pregnancy, trauma and violence, and poverty.
+Based on the results of the needs assessment, Communities In Schools focuses on 10 categories of support to best serve disadvantaged students across the United States.